kodecocodes/i9t/contacts/contacts.markdown

 Now that you've seen the app in action, it's time to look at the code behind it.

 Open **Friend.swift**.
 In it is a struct named `Friend`, which will represent each friend in the app.
-Notice the `defaultContacts()` method in `Friend`: it returns the same contacts you see in the table.
+Notice the `defaultContacts()` method: it returns the same contacts you see in the table.

 Now, open **FriendsViewController.swift**.
-The `friendsList` property calls the `defaultContacts()` method of Friend to get the sample friends when the app launches.
+The `friendsList` property is created with the results of `defaultContacts()` to get the sample friends when the app launches.

-The `UITableViewDataSource` methods in the view controller are relatively simple.
+The `UITableViewDataSource` methods in the view controller are simple.
 The table has one section with a cell for each friend.
 Each cell shows a picture of a friend as well as all the friend's information.

-Let's get started making this app better using the Contacts and ContactsUI frameworks.
+It's time to make this app better using the Contacts and ContactsUI frameworks.
 By the time you're done, the user will have a much more familiar experience using their contacts in your app.

 ## Displaying a Contact

 Open **Main.storyboard** and select the table view cell in the **FriendsViewController**.

 In the **Attributes Inspector**, open the dropdown menu next to **Accessory** and select **Disclosure Indicator**.